vctrchu/Kibble/README.md

 ## Download

-You can [download](https://github.com/amitmerchant1990/electron-markdownify/releases/tag/v1.2.0) the latest installable version of Kibble for iOS.
+You can [download](https://github.com/amitmerchant1990/electron-markdownify/releases/tag/v1.2.0) the latest version of Kibble on the Apple app store.

 ## Credits